Improving the Stability and Efficiency of Diffusion Models for Content Consistent Super-Resolution: EXPERIMENT

 \subsection{Experimental Setting}

-\textbf{Training and Inference.} CCSR is built upon LAControNet \cite{diffbir, controlnet} with Stable Diffusion (SD) 2.1-base \cite{stablediffusion}.
+\textbf{Training and Inference.} CCSR is built upon ControlNet \cite{controlnet} with Stable Diffusion (SD) 2.1-base \cite{stablediffusion}.
 We first finetune the pre-trained SD for 25K iterations.
-In the adversarial training of the VAE decoder, we finetune it for 100 iterations.
-Following \cite{stablesr, pasd}, we use DIV2K \cite{div2k}, Flick2k \cite{flick2k}, DIV8K \cite{div8k}, OST \cite{ost} and the first 5K images in FFHQ \cite{ffhq} as the training data.
-The degradation pipeline in RealESRGAN \cite{realesrgan} is used to generate the paired training data for comparisons on real-world SR tasks, and the bicubic degradation is used to generate the paired training data for the comparisons on bicubic SR tasks.
-The Adam \cite{adam} optimizer is used in optimizing the models, and the learning rates of the two training stages are $1e^{-4}$ and $5e^{-6}$.
-The batch size in both the two training stages is set as 192.
-The sizes of training patches are 512×512 for real-world SR tasks and 256×256 for bicubic SR tasks.
+In the adversarial training of the VAE decoder, we finetune it for 2K iterations.
+We use LSDIR \cite{lsdir} and the first 5K images in FFHQ \cite{ffhq} as the training data.
+The degradation pipeline in RealESRGAN \cite{realesrgan} is used to generate the paired training data for comparisons on real-world SR tasks.
+The Adam \cite{adam} optimizer is used in optimizing the models, and the learning rates of the two training stages are $5e^{-5}$ and $1e^{-5}$.
+The batch sizes in both the two training stages are set as 96 and 64.
+The size of training patches is 512×512.

-During inference, we use DDPM \cite{ddpm} with our proposed non-uniform sampling strategy, and we found that $T = 45$ with 15 diffusion steps is enough for our CCSR method to produce appealing visual and numerical results compared with other DM-based SR methods.
+During inference, we use a spaced DDPM sampling method \cite{ddpm, spacedddpm} with our proposed non-uniform sampling strategy.
+We found that setting $T = 6, t_{max}=2/3, t_{min} = 1/2$ with \textit{two diffusion steps} is enough for our CCSR method to produce appealing visual and numerical results compared with other DM-based SR methods.
+Furthermore, we show that adopting only \textit{one diffusion step} in the CCSR framework can also achieve competitive results.

-\textbf{Compared Methods.} For the task of real-world SR, we compare our CCSR with representative and state-of-the-art GAN-based and DM-based SR methods.
-The GAN-based SR methods include BSRGAN \cite{bsrgan}, RealESRGAN \cite{realesrgan}, LDL \cite{LDL} and DASR \cite{DASR}, while the DM-based SR methods include LDM-SR \cite{ldmsr}, StableSR \cite{stablesr}, ResShift \cite{resshift}, DiffBIR \cite{diffbir} and PASD \cite{pasd}.
-For the task of classical SR (\ie, with simple bicubic degradation), we compare CCSR with DDRM \cite{ddrm}, DDNM \cite{ddnm} and SR3 \cite{sr3}.
-The results of the compared methods in this paper are obtained by using publicly released codes or models.
-Since the official code of SR3 is unavailable, we train it from scratch based on the publicly released code\footnote{https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement}.
+\textbf{Compared Methods.} We compare CCSR with representative and state-of-the-art GAN-based methods, and standard and efficient DM-based SR methods.
+The GAN-based SR methods include BSRGAN \cite{bsrgan} and RealESRGAN \cite{realesrgan}.
+The standard DM-based SR methods include StableSR \cite{stablesr}, ResShift \cite{resshift}, DiffBIR \cite{diffbir}, PASD \cite{pasd}, SeeSR \cite{seesr} and SUPIR \cite{supir}, which run tens to hundreds of diffusion steps.
+The efficient DM-based SR methods include SinSR \cite{sinsr}, AddSR \cite{AddSR} and OSEDiff \cite{osediff}, which require less than 5 diffusion steps and even only one step diffusion.
+The results of the compared methods are obtained by using their officially released codes or models.
+For fairness, we use the default diffusion timesteps of the competing DM-based methods.
+We also report the SR performance of standard DR-based methods (StableSR, ResShift, DiffBIR, PASD, SeeSR and SUPIR) with 3 diffusion steps to further show the advantage of our method.

 \textbf{Test Datasets.} To comprehensively evaluate the effectiveness of our CCSR method, we conduct experiments on the following real-world and synthetic datasets.